andrewconnell/osx-install/readme.md

   - set icon size 40x40
   - grid spacing - midpoint
   - check SHOW ITEM INFO
-- Finder
-  - mirror what is in the screenshot [macOS-Finder.png](macOS-Finder.png)
 - Menu Bar / Bartender
   - mirror what is in the screenshot [macOS-MenuBar.png](macOS-MenuBar.png)
 - System Preferences